All Episodes

 And I commented on that.

-And I thought the way he was talking about capitalism sounded very, very close with the way it's written about in in Marxist theology or ideology.
+And I thought the way he was talking about capitalism sounded very, very close with the way it's written about in Marxist theology or ideology.

-Well, then everybody said, Oh, well, Limbaugh the Pope is a Marxist, and it reverberated through all four corners of the world.
+And it reverberated through all four corners of the world.

-And then we got stories that the Pope was asked about it, and of course refuted it.
+And then we got stories that the Pope was asked about it and, of course, refuted it.

-And Liz Cho said he held a news conference on the plane as it was entering the U.S. He recognizes he's entering kind of polarized political environment, and he willingly stepped right into it.
+And Liz Cho said he held a news conference on the plane as it was entering the U.S. He recognizes he's entering a kind of polarized political environment, and he willingly stepped right into it.

 And I said, I'm sure he's not a Marxist.